Brown, et al. v. FEC (19-1021)

 Brown, et al. v.

-The Act and Commission regulations define electioneering communications as any broadcast, cable, or satellite communication that (1) refers to a clearly identified federal candidate; (2) is publicly distributed within 30 days before a primary election or a convention or caucus of a political party or 60 days before a general election; and (3) is targeted to the relevant electorate.
-52 U.S.C. § 30104(f)(3)(A)(i); 11 CFR 100.29.
-The electioneering communication provisions include requirements for disclaimers and disclosure reports.
+The Federal Election Campaign Act and Commission regulations define an electioneering communication as any broadcast or satellite communication that (1) refers to a clearly identified federal candidate; (2) is publicly distributed within 30 days before a primary election or a convention or caucus of a political party or 60 days before a general election; and (3) is targeted to the relevant electorate.
+52 U.S.C. § 30104(f)(3)(A)(i); 11 CFR 100.29(a).
+The electioneering communications provisions include requirements for disclaimers and disclosure reports.

-On April 11, 2019, the Commission considered an advisory opinion request from Leigh Brown asking the Commission to determine whether radio ads promoting her business to be aired during the pre-primary period constituted electioneering communications or were exempt from the definition.
+Leigh Brown was a candidate for the United States House of Representatives in the May 14, 2019, special primary election in North Carolina’s Ninth Congressional District.
+On April 11, 2019, the Commission considered an advisory opinion request from Leigh Brown asking the Commission to determine whether radio advertisements promoting her business to be aired during the pre-primary period constituted electioneering communications or were exempt from the definition.
 The Commission was unable to render an opinion by the required four affirmative votes and concluded its consideration of the request.

 Court Decisions and Related Documents